 I will give a brief description of how to use each of these harness types.

-Interest in a comprehensive list the various types of dog harness out there?
-Check out my article on it here!
+Interested in a comprehensive list the various types of dog harness out there?
+Check out my article on them here!

 This comes in 3 main designs- the front clip harness, back clip harness, and the dual clip harness.